Indulge in ethical, innovative cuisine at Native, Browns, Mayfair!

 “Fish trim toast” with sesame seeds, yesterday’s bread, and crispy seaweed.
 Served with an apple hoisin”

-This was absolutely divine.
-Just a few bites, though.
-Could have eaten a second one.
-Or two!
-But we had to keep some space left for the rest…
+This was absolutely divine – just a few bites, though!
+I could’ve easily had a second (or two!), but we had to save room for the rest…

 Native at Browns Doyouspeaklondon Lifestyle London Blog